zewei/chip-copilot/README.md

 >  1) The first scenario is enabling end-users who are not experienced in SoC design to easily tape-out chips with the desired system behavior.
 All the user has to do is describe the system architecture in a simple format, then start the flow.
 >  2) The second scenario is experienced SoC designers can review the generated files at each intermediate step of hardening then do the required modifications to address any concerns.
 In addition, experienced designers can benefit from the flexibility of the tool and the ease of reiterating the design through the flow.

-## Main Goals of Chip/SoC Copilot

-The main focus of Chip/SoC Copilot is on large and complex SoCs in which integration expertise is essential.
-The main goals are：
-1) creation of a versatile Chip/SoC template
-2) development of agile Chip/SoC development design process

-The problem for automating the whole process of designing an Chip/SoC:
-1) Attaining a comprehensive description methodology to represent any potential IP adequately
-2) Circumscribing how the connections between the different IPs, buses, and masters are amply described
-3) Parsing the representation and generating the proper format and connections of all the Verilog modules that make up the SoC
-4) Adhering to an acceptable runtime period to fulfill the purposes of the automation process and render it attractive to designers.
-Thus, the efficiency of the process is critical, and its maintenance is inevitable to keep the project updated with the most modern technologies
-5) Usability and achieving the no-man-in-the-loop goal, while ensuring the accessibility of all the files and generated outputs of the intermediate stages of the process to the designers to discern and reform
-6) Avoiding huge compromises in the quality of the work produced, if compared with a fully manual design process.
-Hence, we articulate our project’s objectives as versatility, usability, extensibility, reliability, competence,and efficiency

-## Chip/SoC Copilot：Reuse，Modularize，Automate

-> **Reuse：** Extensible and parameterizable designs
-> * System Verilog
-> * Python HDL
-> * Chisel Generator
->
-> **Modularize：** Agile design and development
-> * Hierarchical design to reduce tool time
-> * Optimize designs at the component level
-> * Black-box designs for use across teams
-> * SCRUM-like task management
-> * Sprinting to “tape-ins”
-> * Establish design interfaces early (RoCC, Basejump)
-> * Use latency-insensitive interfaces to remove crossmodule timing dependencies
-> * Identify specific deliverables between different teams(esp. analog→digital)
->
-> **Automate**
-> * Abstracted implementation and testing flows
-> * Develop implementation flow adaptable to arbitrary designs
-> * Use validated IP components to focus only on integration testing
-> * Use high-level testing abstractions to speed up test development (PyMTL)

 ## Python HDL
   - [migen](https://github.com/m-labs/migen) - Meta HDL, Python toolbox for building complex digital hardware, 2011+
   - [Amaranth](https://github.com/amaranth-lang/amaranth) - Refreshed migen Python toolbox, 2018+